Gray (NT)

 The level of residential development activity in Gray is very low in comparison to the average area assessed nationally by AreaSearch

-Gray has had minimal development with just 2 approvals over five years.
+Gray has had minimal development with just 2 approvals between January 2016 and December 2020.
 This indicates a mature, established suburb where available land for new construction is limited.
 For buyers, this scarcity of new housing stock typically supports property values and means competition may be primarily among existing homes.

-Compared to Greater Darwin, Gray shows substantially reduced construction.
-This limited new supply generally supports stronger demand and values for established homes.
-This activity is also below average nationally, reflecting the area's maturity and pointing to possible planning constraints.
+Compared to Greater Darwin, Gray shows substantially reduced construction activity during the same period.
+This limited new supply generally supports stronger demand and values for established homes in the area.
+This activity is also below average nationally, reflecting the suburb's maturity and pointing to possible planning constraints.

 Frequently Asked Questions - Development